ipfs/ipfs-docs/docs/concepts/ipld.md

 ## Where does IPLD fit in?

 IPLD acts as a layer between networking protocols and higher-level applications.
 This enables developers to build decentralized applications without having to worry about lower-level changes.
+Both upper and lower layer technologies can grow independently while IPLD acts as middle layer that resolves the two.
+This is known as "thin/narrow waist" protocol.

 ![](https://gateway.ipfs.io/ipfs/QmXgrfpCcSFfXnXqSz6G3V9E21pTZdBmVdsBQCkr86kHXP)